 Michael Noll explains how Apache Kafka helps you radically simplify your data processing architectures by building normal applications to serve your real-time processing needs rather than building clusters or similar special-purpose infrastructure—while still benefiting from properties typically associated exclusively with cluster technologies, like high scalability, distributed computing, and fault tolerance.
 Michael also covers Kafka’s Streams API, its abstractions for streams and tables, and its recently introduced interactive queries functionality.
 Along the way, Michael shares common use cases that demonstrate that stream processing in practice often requires database-like functionality and how Kafka allows you to bridge the worlds of streams and databases when implementing your own core business applications (for example, in the form of event-driven, containerized microservices).
 As you’ll see, Kafka makes such architectures equally viable for small-, medium-, and large-scale use cases.

-Michael Noll is a product manager at Confluent, the company founded by the creators of Apache Kafka.
+Michael Noll is the technologist of the office of the CTO at Confluent, the company founded by the creators of Apache Kafka.
 Previously, Michael was the technical lead of DNS operator Verisign’s big data platform, where he grew the Hadoop, Kafka, and Storm-based infrastructure from zero to petabyte-sized production clusters spanning multiple data centers—one of the largest big data infrastructures in Europe at the time.
-He is a well-known tech blogger in the big data community.
+He’s a well-known tech blogger in the big data community.
 In his spare time, Michael serves as a technical reviewer for publishers such as Manning and is a frequent speaker at international conferences, including Strata, ApacheCon, and ACM SIGIR.
 Michael holds a PhD in computer science.

 ©2017, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com